Tommyshub/restaurant/readme.md

 ## Acknowledgments and Credits

-I would like to make it clear that I referenced and used a lot of what we learned during the boutique ado project when creating this, especially when it came to connecting to the stripe payments system.
+I would like to make it clear that I referenced and used a lot of what we learned during the Boutique Ado project when creating this, especially when it came to connecting to the stripe payments system.

+### Images

+I got all the images from and I would like to thank these people for making them available for the public to use.
+I

+- Deryn Macey
+- Taylor Kiser
+- Jordan Nix
+- Irene Kredenets
+- Fabio Alves
+- Luis Gonzalez
+- Adalia Botha